Wey Education Privacy Notice

 What is our legal basis for processing your personal data?

-For processing to be lawful under the GDPR, Wey Education must establish a lawful basis before processing personal data.
+For processing to be lawful under the UK GDPR, Wey Education must establish a lawful basis before processing personal data.
 Most commonly, Wey Education will use the personal information of its pupils and parents in the following circumstances: